opentensor/developer-docs/docs/evm-tutorials/staking-precompile.md

     ```

 3. Save the delegate hotkey address.
 You will use this in the staking pool use case below.
+4. Disable staking rate limits by setting `targetStakesPerInterval` to 1000.
+Open AppsUI using [this link with encoded transaction](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9946#/extrinsics/decode/0x0c00132fe803000000000000), then click on Submission tab, select Alice account in "using the selected account" field, and click on Submit Transaction, then Sign and Submit.

 ## Call the staking precompile from another smart contract (staking pool use case)